Supporters of lawmaker in rape complaint name his accuser

 Von Ehlinger has denied the allegations, and last week told The Lewiston Tribune that the encounter was consensual and he did nothing illegal or improper.
 He didn’t respond to a request for comment Tuesday from The Associated Press.

-Shortly after the ethics committee released the complaint, David Leroy - an attorney who was representing von Ehlinger at the time - publicly released a seven-page letter written by another of von Ehlinger‘s attorney refuting the allegations and contending that the lawmaker had passed a lie detector test.
+Shortly after the ethics committee released the complaint, David Leroy - an attorney who was representing von Ehlinger at the time - publicly released a seven-page letter written by von Ehlinger‘s previous attorney refuting the allegations and contending that the lawmaker had passed a lie detector test.
 That letter included the accuser’s name, as well as some personally identifying details about her life.

 Soon the person’s name was popping up in social media and blog posts.
 Far-right bloggers shared the name and photograph, calling her a liar and attempting to discredit her by sharing personal details about her.